Skip to main content

 How fast can internet speeds be for my home or business on a fiber connection?

 A fiber connection can provide virtually unlimited internet speeds.
-We have fiber offerings of speeds up to 1 gigabit per second (Gbps).
+We have residential fiber plans of speeds up to 1 gigabit per second (Gbps) and business fiber plans of speeds up to 10 Gbps with equal download and upload speed.
 To put that in context, an internet speed of 1 Gbps is equal to 1,000 Mbps.
-So if you currently have an internet plan with 20 Mbps speed — about average for a U.S. household — 1 Gbps would be 50 times faster.
+So if you currently have an internet plan with 20 Mbps speed, 1 Gbps would be 50 times faster.

 Where is South Slope building fiber networks?